Calc2790/vscode/README.md

-this is a chatting website i created maybe ill make it  better
+this is a chatting website i created using html